US Toll-free: 1-800-242-2434

 Includes breakfast, lunch and dinner.

-After breakfast, continue north through the Namib-Naukluft Park, via the deep, impressive Gaub and Kuiseb canyons, before heading west to the coast at Walvis Bay.
+After breakfast, continue north through the Namib-Naukluft Park, via the striking Gaub and Kuiseb canyons, and head west to meet the coast at Walvis Bay.
 Check out the lagoon and some of the other coastal spots here, as you'll often find large flocks of cormorants, pelicans, flamingos and other water birds.
-The pleasant coastal town of Swakopmund is a short drive away: the road is a strip of tarmac running between the beach and the dunes.
+The pleasant coastal town of Swakopmund is a short drive away along a tarmac road that runs between the beach and the dunes.

-Overnight in one of the town's best old colonial hotels; your guide will invite you to dine at one of his/her favourite restaurants.
+Overnight at one of the town's best guesthouses and enjoy dinner out with your guide at a waterfront restaurant.
 Don't miss the fresh seafood - Swakopmund is famous for it!

 Includes breakfast, lunch and dinner.